-If the grievance is not resolved at Step 1, the student may appeal to the Faculty Council.
+If the grievance is not resolved at the above step the student may appeal to the Faculty Council.
 The appeal shall consist of a written, signed, and dated notice of appeal together with copies of the grievance, any additional documents the grievant wishes to submit and the decision of the Director of Student Services.
 The appeal shall be filed with the Director of Student Services of AAMI within five business days after receipt of the decision.

-Within 10 business days after the notice of appeal is filed, the Faculty Council or a Faculty Committee will meet with the student and representative, if applicable.
+Within 10 business days after the notice of appeal is filed, the Faculty Council will meet with the student and representative, if applicable.
 If a mutually satisfactory resolution is not achieved, then the Faculty Council will issue to the student a written decision within five business days of the meeting.
-The written decision will include the council's reasoning and shall be final and binding, except in instances involving suspension or dismissal from AAMI.
+The written decision will include the council's reasoning and shall be final and binding.